TeoNikolov/group-project/Resources/Webpage/README.txt

 CUSTOM JAVA CLASSES
 ===================

-Put all compiled java ".class" files inside the "classes" folder.
+Put all compiled java ".class" files inside the "WEB-INF/classes" folder.
 Then, you can import them with no problem in any ".jsp" file.
 Use your brand new class with ease just like you would in normal Java!